I should start by telling you that Gangi (pronounced "gan-chee") isn't *technically* a ghost town.

 The clouds hung low in the sky (or maybe we were just up really high in the mountains at this point) and swirled around these winding cliff-side roads in such a way that it felt like some kind of surreal dreamscape.
 This surprising combination of green mountains and rapidly changing cloud cover reminded me of Iceland.
 Every corner we turned and every ridge that we drove over revealed new extensions of this unexpected dreamland, with picturesque farmland filling the gaps between the rocky peaks that stretched unwaveringly off into the distance on all sides.
 We pulled off the road a few times so that I could take pictures from the beginning of these farm fields, and with every stop we took, the more it became clear that this was the real thing.
 Not a stone was out of place.
 Everything was manicured and orderly, with small Sicilian cottages dotting the landscape.
 I can't imagine that these views have changed much in the last few hundred years.

 Every once in a while we would roll through sleepy Sicilian towns.
 They would rarely take us more than 4 minutes to drive through, and then we would be in the countryside again.
 Each of these towns was more charming than the next.
-In fact, the level of beauty seemed to be escalating with each successive town that was passed through.
+In fact, the level of beauty seemed to be escalating with each successive town that we passed through.
 By the time we passed through the town of Petralia Soprana, I was tempted to have us stop there to spend the day.
 The way this town clung to the mountainside was gorgeous... we had been driving for a while at this point, and there was no guarantee that Gangi was going to live up to my expectations.
 But we pushed onwards.
 Here are a few pictures from the drive that won't possibly do it justice...